im-mou/items-manager/README.md

 -   MobX for global state
 -   SASS

 > For this project I decided to use only SASS for styling.
-Normally, in my day to day FE tasks I also use JSX and styles components.
+Normally, in my day to day FE tasks I also use JSX and styled components.

 <br />